 Havana • Cuba

-Havana is the capital city, major port, and leading commercial centre of Cuba.
-It is the largest city in Cuba and in the Caribbean region.
+Havana is the capital city, major port, and leading commercial centre and the largest city in Cuba and in the Caribbean region.

 In the 1950s before the Communist revolution, Havana was one of the vacation hot-spots of the Caribbean, and since Cuba reopened to tourism in the 1990s, it has become a popular destination once again.
 Albeit with many fewer U.S. citizens, due to an almost total ban on travel maintained by the U.S. federal government.
 However, there will be lots of tourists at any time of year, so expect huge crowds and long lines in places.